ry4ng/hash-generator/README.md

--t, --target    The hash you are trying to find a match for -h, --hash      Type of hash e.g sha256, sha512 etc. (sha256 is default) -s, --start     The number you would like to start at (1 is default) -d, --delay     Delay in milliseconds between each hash (5 is default) -l, --log       Keep a log of all created hashes to file (Can slow hash generation when ON) -V, --Verbose   Verbose output (Shows hex & hash)
+-t, --target    The hash you are trying to find a match for -h, --hash      Type of hash e.g sha256, sha512 etc. (sha256 is default) -s, --start     The number you would like to start at (1 is default) -d, --delay     Delay in milliseconds between each hash (5 is default, 1 is minimum value) -l, --log       Keep a log of all created hashes to file (Can slow hash generation when ON) -V, --Verbose   Verbose output (Shows hex & hash)
     --ssh       Enables SSH mode (No console output at all) - Highly recommended when running Hash-gen on a VPS